Paula K. Woodruff Family Law Section

 True to its mission, the Section has had a dramatic impact on the Fifteenth Judicial District Court and on the judicial system as a whole in the State of Louisiana.
 By entering into a working partnership with Judges Ronald D. Cox and Phyllis M. Keaty in 1999, the Section proposed sweeping amendments to the Fifteenth Judicial District's Local Court Rules.
 These amendments were presented to all of the sitting judges in the District, who after making some minor revisions, had the foresight and wisdom to unanimously adopt the new rules.
 With the approval of the Louisiana Supreme Court, the family court system was implemented in the Fifteenth Judicial District in September of 1999.

 The Paula K. Woodruff Family Law Section is the largest and most active family law section in the State.
-Currently, the Section has 110 members from Lafayette, Vermilion, Acadia, Iberia and St. Landry Parishes.
+Currently, the Section has approximately 100 members from Lafayette, Vermilion, Acadia, Iberia and St. Landry Parishes.
 The Section sponsors a number of activities throughout the year.
-For the past three years, the Section has offered a two hour professionalism and ethics seminar.
-The Section also hosts an annual Spring Fling Crawfish Boil and an annual Christmas/Installation Party for its membership and the judiciary.
 The Section has established a scholarship fund in honor of Paula K. Woodruff.